British Rail Class 53: History

 Returning to British Railways in 1963, Falcon spent six months working out of Darnall shed, Sheffield, on passenger and freight trains, after which its testing was completed.
 Another year out of service followed, the locomotive returning in British Railways in two-tone green with half yellow ends and intended for active service.
 There was, by then, no chance of Falcon being the forerunner of a line of production locomotives.
 Advances in diesel engine technology made it obsolete almost from the beginning, with the development of larger and comparatively lightweight single powerplants.
 Brush Traction's own single-engined Type 4 design, which became the BR Class 47, was the successful contender, with 512 locomotives eventually produced.
 Falcon was an evolutionary dead end - it was a functional locomotive, worth keeping in service, but there were never going to be more.

 From 1965 onwards the locomotive, still owned by Brush, was under contract with British Railways so that operation and repair would be handled by them, with only major repairs being handed back to the builder.
 Allocated to Bristol Bath Road alongside the Class 52 Western fleet, the locomotive worked Paddington-Bristol diagrams with them.
 In 1970, British Rail bought the locomotive from Brush at its scrap value.
 BREL Swindon rebuilt it; air braking replaced vacuum braking, and it was repainted in corporate Rail Blue with full yellow ends with the new number 1200.
 Falcon was first allocated to Bristol Bath Road again working alongside Class 52s, and by March 1974 to Ebbw Junction, for use on iron ore trains.
 During its time at Ebbw Junction, the steam heating boiler was isolated.

 In 1975, the locomotive was deemed uneconomic to operate due to its non-standard status and, despite efforts to preserve it, Falcon was broken up in March–April 1976 at Cashmore's of Newport.

+Model railways

+In late 2007, Heljan introduced DCC-ready OO gauge models of Falcon in lime green, BR green and BR blue liveries, with a total production run of 2,400 items.